GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/3-guarda-fortress/corrosion.md

         === "Requirements"

             - Encountered during the [Search for the Missing Girl](./requests.md#search-for-the-missing-girl) request
-            - Requires low Abyss corrosion to enter the room.
+            - Requires low Abyss corrosion to enter the room

         === "Spotted"